farhanmn/express-typeorm-boilerplate/README.md

 - `yarn run typeorm:generate`[^1] - Generates a new migration file based on changes to the entities
 - `yarn run typeorm:migrate` - Applies pending migrations to the database

-[^1]: If you have generated the migration script, please make sure to change it to ES6 style, such as changing `module.exports` to `export`.

 ## Authors

 - [@farhannjb](https://github.com/farhannjb)

+[^1]: If you have generated the migration script, please make sure to change it to ES6 style, such as changing `module.exports` to `export` and remove all imported data.